 The visit to Barranquilla was very productive and positive.
 I began to get a sense of Max, and found that he was paying very close attention to what he was seeing as we visited projects, and he was also listening closely to what I wanted to share.
 I liked him.

 And, as I had suspected, he did ask me about IH: what did I think IH’s role should be?; what should the structure of International Headquarters be?; what were the most important contributions that IH could and should make?
 What should it stop doing?

 We had a great discussion and perhaps I should not have been surprised when, at the end of my visit, he asked me to join him at IH as Program Director.
 He liked what I was saying, and wanted to move in the direction that I was describing.
 So, “put up or shut up!”

 I was very excited, and a bit daunted at the prospect of moving to IH.
-Quickly I wished I had been a bit less exuberant in my opinions, especially related to what Plan’s head office should be, and do; but, as I will describe in the next three blog postings, we achieved much of what Max and I had discussed over a beer or two in Barranquilla and Cartagena.
+Quickly I wished I had been a bit less exuberant in my opinions, especially related to what Plan’s head office should be, and do; but, as I will describe in my next three articles (here, here, and here), we achieved much of what Max and I had discussed over a beer or two in Barranquilla and Cartagena.

 Here is a photo of the six Regional Directors at that time, with Max and me:

 Standing, from the left, are: Raymond Chevalier (RD for Southeast Asia), Richard Thwaites (RD for Eastern and Southern Africa), Hans Hoyer (RD for South Asia), Tim Allen (RD for South America), me.
 Seated, from the left, are: Max, Heather Borquez (RD for West Africa), and Andy Rubi (RD for Central America and the Caribbean).